Billy Walik: Professional career

-Walik was selected in the 11th round of the 1970 NFL Draft by the Philadelphia Eagles.
+Walik was selected 268th overall in the 11th round of the 1970 NFL Draft by the Philadelphia Eagles.
 As a rookie, Walik returned 32 kickoffs for 805 yards (at the time a team record) and 20 punts for 78 yards while also catching a pass for no gain.
 He missed six games in 1971 due to a hamstring injury.
 Walik played in ten games and returned 21 kickoffs for 466 yards and caught a 15-yard touchdown pass against the St. Louis Cardinals in the final game of the season, which also turned out to be the final game of his NFL career.
 Walik was waived at the end of training camp in 1973.
 His 1,640 kickoff return yards are the ninth-most in Eagles history.

 After being cut by the Eagles, Walik was signed by the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 Walik was signed by the Florida Blazers of the World Football League.
 He was traded to the Houston Texans (later the Shreveport Steamer) midway through the season.